amabdallah/WaterUseML/README.md

 1. The web-service will first call the WaDE catalog to look up all the site-specific locations or aggregated polygons within the provided boundary area which have attributes as the selected ones.
 The user will look up a summary of the locations of the returned sites and their attributes and decide to select which ones to get data values for.

-2. The web-service will call each WaDE-node that has the selected sites and attributes and return their time series data in a WaterML complaint format.
+2. The web-service will call each WaDE-node that has the selected sites and attributes and return their time series data in a WaterUseML compliant format.
+Water rights or regaulatory data is an exception.

-3. The user can sum up the time series aggregated consumptive use for agriculture and municipal uses in all the Bear River/upper Colorado areas for the three states for each year.
+3. The user can post-process or visualize (e.g., sum up the time series aggregated consumptive use) agriculture and municipal uses in all the Bear River/upper Colorado areas for the three states for each year.